Historic Racing is one of Motorsport’s Best Kept Secrets

 Becoming a Member

-Download a membership form in PDF format
+Download a membership form [DOC]

-Download a membership form in DOC format
+Download a membership renewal form [DOC]

 Then simply print the form, fill it in and post it to the address on the form, or email it to members@hsrca.com.
 We will get back to you as soon as possible.
-Renewal fees via direct deposit are $135 for a renewal and $60 for associate members.

 The HSRCA Constitution